Heart of Midlothian F.C.: Post-administration

-Hearts won the 2020–21 Scottish Championship, finishing ahead of second-placed Dundee by 12 points.
-This confirmed their return to the Scottish Premiership.
+Hearts won the 2020–21 Scottish Championship, finishing ahead of second-placed Dundee by 12 points and confirming their return to the Scottish Premiership.
 In their first season back in the top flight, Hearts finished third and secured European group stage football in the UEFA Conference League.
-The following season, 2022–23, Hearts secured a fourth-placed finish.
-After finishing third in the 2023–24 season they returned to European football – initially entering the UEFA Europa League final play-off stage, however they failed to advance and dropped into the UEFA Conference League league stage.
-After gaining a single point in their first six league games (the worst start to a season in the club's history), manager Steven Naismith was sacked on 22 September 2024, with Neil Critchley replacing him as head coach a month later.
+The following season, Hearts secured a fourth-placed finish.
+After finishing third in the 2023–24 season they returned to European football; initially entering the UEFA Europa League final play-off stage, however, they failed to advance and dropped into the UEFA Conference League league stage.
+After gaining a single point in their first six league games of the 2024–25 season (the worst start to a season in the club's history), manager Steven Naismith was sacked on 22 September 2024, with Neil Critchley replacing him as head coach a month later.